n7maan/Soc-Labs/README.md

 ## About Me

-I am a Cyber Security graduate (Canada) building real SOC skills through practical labs and documentation.
+I am a Cyber Security graduate based in Canada, building real SOC skills through practical labs and documentation.